Thunder0212/DS340w/README.md

 # Influence-Based Pruning and True Network with Entropy-Guided Selective Inference

-This repository implements a **data-efficient two-stage inference framework** for ultrasound image classification.
+This repository implements a **data-efficient two-stage inference framework** for medical ultrasound and pathology image classification.
-The proposed system integrates **influence-based dataset pruning (GradNorm proxy)** with a **True Network architecture**, and introduces an **entropy-based gating mechanism** that selectively refines only uncertain predictions.
+The system integrates **influence-based dataset pruning (GradNorm proxy)** with a **True Network architecture**, and introduces an **entropy-based gating mechanism** that selectively refines only uncertain predictions.

 ---